 Whether you are searching for a part-time job while you’re in school, a full-time job for after graduation or an internship to develop your skills in a specific career field, finding the right opportunity takes time, research, quality career documents, interviewing skills, organization and dedication.

-Luckily, VCU Career Services has a variety of resources to help in your search for that next opportunity — and dedicated career advisers who can guide you every step of the way.
+Luckily, VCU Career Services has a variety of resources to help in your search for that next opportunity — and dedicated career advisors who can guide you every step of the way.

 It’s never too early to begin planning